Zordiac/PI-Web-API-Client-DotNet-Standard/README.md

 We have tested it on Windows, but it should work on Linux and OS X as well.

+This version was developed on top of the PI Web API 2017 R2 swagger specification.

 ## Requirements

- - PI Web API 2017 installed within your domain using Kerberos or Basic Authentication.
+ - PI Web API 2017 R2 installed within your domain using Kerberos or Basic Authentication.
+If you are using an older version, some methods might not work.
- - .NET Core 1.1
+ - .NET Core 2.0

 ## Installation